-In December 2014 Marvel invited Perception to present ideas for the Main-On-End and Main Titles for Avengers: Age of Ultron.
-The team at Perception designed a wide range of concepts.
-Ultimately Marvel selected a direction that depicted a larger-than-life monument that paid tribute to Earth’s Mightiest Heroes.
+In December 2014, Marvel Studios invited our team at Perception to present ideas for the Main-On-End and Main Titles for Avengers: Age of Ultron.
+We designed a wide range of concepts.
+Ultimately Marvel Studios selected a direction that depicted a larger-than-life monument that paid tribute to Earth’s Mightiest Heroes.

 Inspired by Ultron’s hive mind ability, which enables him to animate and control entire armies of robots simultaneously, this direction uses swarms to create and reveal imagery and character specific objects for each title card.